mug-n-ai/YRoot/docs/power.md

 ## In Summary

-The WHY Loop works because it reflects how good reasoning unfolds: step by step, with questions at each turn.
+The YRoot works because it reflects how good reasoning unfolds: step by step, with questions at each turn.

 It helps you slow down just enough to think better, and then act faster, with clarity.